carpentries-incubator/ml4bio-workshop/setup.md

 See the [Carpentries Anaconda installation instructions](http://carpentries.github.io/workshop-template/#python) for a step-by-step guide and video on how to install Anaconda for your operating system.

 ### Launch the ml4bio software
-After you install Anaconda, return to the unzipped `ml-bio-workshop-master` directory and open the `scripts` subdirectory.
+After you install Anaconda, you will use installation scripts in the `scripts` subdirectory of the `ml-bio-workshop-gh-pages` directory to install the ml4bio software.
-There are wrapper scripts that will run ml4bio inside a [conda environment](#software-environment-details).
+These are wrapper scripts that will run ml4bio inside a [conda environment](#software-environment-details).
 If the environment does not already exist, it will be created.
 This can take 5-10 minutes and requires internet connectivity to download the Python packages.
 - For **Windows**, launch the `install_launch_windows.bat` script.